paceface/cyclistic_project/README.md

 # Cyclistic case study analysis project

-Cyclistic is a (fictitious) bike-sharing company with more than 5,800 bicycles and 600 rental stations throughout Chicago.
-The company has determined that they can increase revenue by converting pay-as-you-go riders into annual members.
-In this project I analyze data collected from every bike ride over the course of a year to determine how the annual members and pay-as-you-go riders use the service differently.
-At the end I provide three key data-informed takeaways to the executive and marketing teams in order to help them reach their goal.
+In this case study I used data from a bike-sharing company to evaluate how annual members and casual riders use the service differently.
+I was then able to provide recommendations about converting casual riders into annual members.

 ## Work not included in the repository